Action role-playing game

-An action role-playing game (often abbreviated action RPG or ARPG) is a subgenre of video games that combines core elements from both the action game and role-playing genre.
+An action role-playing game (often abbreviated action RPG or ARPG) is a video game genre that combines core elements from both the action game and role-playing game genres.

 Definition

-The games emphasize real-time combat where the player has direct control over the characters as opposed to turn or menu-based combat while still having a focus on character's Stats in order to determine relative strength and abilities.
+Action role-playing games emphasize real-time combat where the player that challenge a player's physical coordination or reaction time, as opposed to turn or menu-based combat.
 These games often use action game combat systems similar to hack and slash or shooter games.
-Action role-playing games may also incorporate action-adventure games, which include a mission system and role-playing game mechanics, or MMORPGs with real-time combat systems.
+Action role-playing games and action-adventure games differ as the former include role-playing game mechanics like player driven characters creation, decision-making regarding player character development, skill trees, or direct control over a customizable team of game characters, usually called a party.
+The player character's stats determine relative strength, effectiveness or abilities and can increase when a character gains a level.
+MMORPGs with real-time combat systems are also ARPGs.

 History

-1970s and early 1980s

-Allgame listed the following games released prior to 1984 as action RPGs: Temple of Apshai (1979) and its sequel Gateway to Apshai (1983), Beneath the Pyramids for the Apple II (1980), Bokosuka Wars (1983), and Sword of Fargoal (1983).
-Jeremy Parish of USgamer claimed that Adventure (1980) was an action RPG.
-Bill Loguidice and Matt Barton claimed that the Intellivision games Advanced Dungeons & Dragons (1982) and Treasure of Tarmin (1983) were action RPGs.
-Shaun Musgrave of TouchArcade notes that Adventure lacked RPG mechanics such as experience points and permanent character growth, and argues that Gateway to Apshai is "the earliest game I'd feel comfortable calling an action-RPG" but notes that "it doesn't fit neatly into our modern genre classifications", though came closer than Bokosuka Wars released the same year.
+Several games prior to 1984 are considered precursors to the action RPG genre.
+Allgame cited Temple of Apshai (1979) and its sequel Gateway to Apshai (1983), Beneath the Pyramids for the Apple II (1980), Bokosuka Wars (1983), and Sword of Fargoal (1983).
+Jeremy Parish of USgamer cited Adventure (1980).
+Bill Loguidice and Matt Barton cited the Intellivision games Advanced Dungeons & Dragons (1982) and Treasure of Tarmin (1983).
+Shaun Musgrave of TouchArcade notes that Adventure lacked RPG mechanics such as experience points or permanent character growth, and argues that Gateway to Apshai is "the earliest game I'd feel comfortable calling an action-RPG" but notes that "it doesn't fit neatly into our modern genre classifications", though came closer than Bokosuka Wars released the same year.